ritika-315/Customer_Churn_Prediction/README.md

 ## ✅ Conclusion

+The Neural Network model achieved an accuracy of approximately 89.67% on the test dataset.

 This project demonstrates a full machine learning pipeline for **customer churn prediction**:
 - From raw data cleaning to model deployment
 - Multiple models compared to identify the best performer